com-480-data-visualization/data-visualization-project-2021-teamtwitch/README.md

 ### Exploratory Data Analysis (EDA)

 Our EDA contains some interactive plots, which makes the file size of the Jupyter notebook quite big.
-To best experience our plots, you can either download our folder and run the notebook yourself, or checkout this Jupyter Notebook<sup>[5]</sup>, where we provide all the plots in a pre-executed, static manner.
+To best experience our plots, you can either download our folder and run the notebook yourself, or checkout this report page<sup>[5]</sup>, where we provide all the plots in a pre-executed, static manner.

 ### Related Work